dimitri-nicolo/calico/v2.0/getting-started/kubernetes/troubleshooting.md

 ---
 title: Troubleshooting Calico for Kubernetes
-redirect_from: latest/getting-started/kubernetes/troubleshooting
 ---

 This article contains Kubernetes specific troubleshooting advice for {{site.prodname}} and frequently asked questions.
-See also the [main {{site.prodname}} troubleshooting](../../usage/troubleshooting) pages.
+See also the [main troubleshooting](../../usage/troubleshooting) pages.

 ## Frequently Asked Questions